 So these little piggies are rather special, as there are currently only around 200 Lop sows left in the country.

 A chap in the farm shop gave us a bag of something that the pigs like – not entirely sure what they were – some sort of pig food pellet – the pigs were certainly keen to get hold of them.
 And I wouldn’t want to be amongst these pigs when they are hungry – they are enthusiastic eaters.

-Hazeldene Farm owners Liz and Steve also keep rare breeds of chickens, such as Marsh Daisy – apparently only a hundred of those left.
+The farm also keeps rare breeds of chickens, such as Marsh Daisy – apparently only a hundred of those left.
 The pure white Ixworth chickens are slightly less rare, with around 500 left.
 No wonder they were so upset a fox got one of their rare chickens recently.
 It’s so nice to see the chickens wandering around wherever they want, and funny to see how they sheltered in various places, under their houses, under a bench, under a raised drinking water can, when a sudden downpour of rain came.
-They raise all the animals and chickens here on organic principles.

-This is the pork shoulder Tim cooked a few weeks back, after one of our visits to Hazeldene Farm.
+This is the pork shoulder Tim cooked a few weeks back, after one of our visits to the farm.
 The crackling was cracking, and it was perfect.